mattPeloquin/code_surveyor/README.md

 The default "surveyor.code" config file should be located with Surveyor; see this and "surveyor.examples" for documentation and eamples on how to configure Surveyor.

 Each run walks the target folder tree searching for config file(s).
 If no "surveyor.code" files are found the default config file is used.
 Customize folder tree measurement by placing "surveyor.code" files in folders with only the measures you care about for that folder and its children.

 To exclude a folder branch, place an empty config at the top.

 # NBNC Lines of Code
 Surveyor's main code size metric is Non-Blank, Non-Comment (NBNC) lines.
 Blank lines include whitespace AND lines that have only punctuation.

-Surveyor tries to seperate machine-generated lines (see below).
+Surveyor tries to separate machine-generated lines (see below).

 The NBNC size approximation works well across languages and can be applied to other text-file human work product (like config files).